BARCA

 About Giuseppe

-From 2018 to 2023, Giuseppe led Australia’s involvement in the U.S. Department of Energy’s prestigious Exascale Computing Project (ECP), collaborating with leading institutions (Ames, Georgia Tech, Oak Ridge, Argonne National Labs) and industry giants (NVIDIA, Intel, AMD, Cray).
-His team delivered the first quantum-accurate biomolecular simulations at exascale, overcoming longstanding bottlenecks in drug design.
+From 2018 to 2023, he led Australia’s involvement in the U.S. Department of Energy’s Exascale Computing Project (ECP)—the sole Australian-led contribution to this flagship initiative.
+In collaboration with U.S. national laboratories (Oak Ridge, Argonne, Ames), major academic institutions (Georgia Tech), and industry partners (NVIDIA, Intel, AMD, Cray), Professor Barca’s team delivered the first quantum-accurate biomolecular simulations at exascale, establishing a new paradigm in quantum molecular modeling.